 The movement recorded by boulders embedded within the landslide body is consistent with slow, gradual tilting that occurred with the sliding of the landslide mass.
-Small rotational components of the displacement vector that can either be related to the whole mass or, most likely, to different sectors of the landslide, induce small angular variations to the boulders embedded within the soil, at the surface.
-Fig. 5 shows the accelerometer data for fully or partly embedded boulders programmed with the average settings.
-The graphs in Fig. 5C-G show the values recorded by the accelerometers in the x, y, z axes through the observation window.
-Time is shown on the x axis, from 15 May 2019 to 31 Oct 2019, whilst the y axis indicates the value of the projection of g on each accelerometer axis in mg (g).
-The grey curves are raw data and the yellow, orange and red curves are the data after noise was removed.
-The data is actual data recorded by the accelerometers, referred to a common zero for visualisation purposes, as explained in section 3.3 (hence all raw data curves begin at 0, and the smoothed curves around zero, due to the smoothing).
-A sketch of the possible type of movement related to gentle tilting of the boulder within the soil mass, is shown in panels A and B in Fig. 5 and does not represent any true movement of any of the tagged boulders.
-The data shows that all sensors that detected movement were appropriately charged throughout the season (blue curves in graphs).
+Small rotational components of the displacement vector that can either be related to the whole mass or, most likely, to different sectors of the landslide induce small angular variations to the boulders embedded within the soil at the surface.
+Figure 5 shows the accelerometer data for fully and partly embedded boulders programmed with the average settings.
+The graphs in Fig. 5c-g show the values recorded by the accelerometers in the x, y, and z axes through the observation window.
+Time is shown on the x axis from 15 May to 31 October 2019, whilst the y axis indicates the value of the projection of g on each accelerometer axis in milligrams $(g^{-3})$ .
+The grey curves are raw data, and the yellow, orange, and red curves are the data after noise was removed.
+The data are actual data recorded by the accelerometers, referred to a common zero for visualisation purposes, as explained in Sect.
+3.3 (hence, all raw data curves begin at zero and the smoothed curves around zero due to the smoothing).
+A sketch of the possible type of movement related to gentle tilting of the boulder within the soil mass is shown in Fig. 5a and b and does not represent any true movement of any of the tagged boulders.
+The data show that all sensors that detected movement were appropriately charged throughout the season (blue curves in graphs).
+The variations of the accelerometer axis values from the initial value range from 10 mg to 200 mg in the different sensors.
+For an individual axis, the variation in the values would correspond to an angular change as shown in Eq.
+(1).
+Thus, for $m = 10 \text{ mg}, \gamma \cong 0.6^{\circ} \text{ and } \gamma \cong 8^{\circ} \text{ for a nearly horizontal and}$ nearly vertical axis (with respect to the global inertial frame), respectively, and for m = 200 mg, $\gamma \cong 12^{\circ}$ and $\gamma \cong 37^{\circ}$ in the horizontal and vertical cases.
+In all boulders the rotation is oblique with respect to all axes and does not occur around any of them.